sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 OperablePredicate Clear(Term surface) => new Predicate(nameof(Clear), surface);
 OperablePredicate Equal(Term x, Term y) => new Predicate(EqualityIdentifier.Instance, x, y);

 // First, let's declare the initial state of our problem.
-States are essentially just sets of predicates
+IState is an interface that represents a set of
-// that can be modified by applying Actions.
-For problems with large states, a state implementation that
+// predicates that can be modified by applying Actions.
+For problems with large states, a state implementation
-// is backed by a separate store might be required.
-The library includes HashSetState, for problems that
+// that is backed by a separate store might be required, but here we have a small enough problem that just
-// are small enough that we can just keep everything in memory.
+// keeping everything in memory is fine.
+The library includes an implementation of IState called HashSetState
+// that is intended for use in such scenarios.
 Constant table = new(nameof(table));
 Constant blockA = new(nameof(blockA));
 Constant blockB = new(nameof(blockB));